top of page

 2. Short modules that keep employees engaged

 Ethena has been long committed to delivering content in innovative mediums to help employees learn.
-In our new Data Protection course, we’ve broken the topics into short modules that are designed to keep employees engaged.
+In our new Data Privacy course, we’ve broken the topics into short modules that are designed to keep employees engaged.
 We’ve added multimedia components along with a new storytelling format that we’ve never done before.
 This course curriculum is the first of its kind where the illustrations follow a narrative story throughout each module that an employee can follow, helping them retain and stay engaged with the training content longer.

 Illustration by Megan Ruiz.
 IG: @Meganroseruiz, www.meganroseruiz.com